NickelsLab/tu_turtlebot2/tu_turtlebot/README.md

-I think this contains all the mods that I made in 2015-16 to the basic turtlebot stack.
-I'd like to figure out how to put these alongside the basic tutlebot stack instead of replacing it.
+This contains all the mods that we made in 2015-16 to the basic turtlebot stack to work with Trinity's Turtlebot2:
+* Add hokuyo lidar, with urg_c lidar driver
 --DrN
-4/1/2021
+6/22/2021